NVIDIA/cutlass/media/docs/code_organization.md

 ```

-## Examples

-To demonstrate CUTLASS components, several SDK examples are implemented in `examples/`.

 When CMake is executed, the CUTLASS Instance Library generator scripts are executed to construct a set of
 instantiations in `build/tools/library/generated/`.

-The CUTLASS Profiler is designed to initialize the CUTLASS Instance Library and execute all operations contained therein.
+The CUTLASS Profiler is designed to load the CUTLASS Instance Library and execute all operations contained therein.

 ### CUTLASS Utilities